 Colors can have a powerful effect on the mood.
 So, paint your meditation room in a color that radiates peace and tranquility and attracts spiritual vibes.
 Blue is a color of peace; green represents healing, rejuvenation, and relaxation; white evokes feelings of serenity and spirituality; and purple is associated with heightened spiritual awareness.

 According to the Feng Shui tradition, there are five elements in the world: Wood, Fire, Earth, Metal, and Water.
 A grounding principle of Feng Shui is to achieve the perfect balance between these five elements.
 Your meditation room should have a mix of Wood that symbolizes growth, strength, and intuition; Fire that provides inspiration; Earth that is stable and helps you feel grounded; Metal that sharpens focus and encourages righteous actions; and Water that brings about wisdom, clarity of thought, and deep insight.

 You can place fresh flowers, plants, and wooden furniture in your meditation room to incorporate the element Wood.
-Candles, incandescent lights, and natural light in abundance symbolize Fire while objects in earthy tones, low-lying furniture, and photographs and/or paintings of landscapes represent the element Earth.
+Candles, Himalayan Salt Lamps, and natural light in abundance symbolize Fire while objects in earthy tones, low-lying furniture, and photographs and/or paintings of landscapes represent the element Earth.
 Rocks, pebbles, and objects made of metals like gold, silver, aluminum, and iron bring in the element Metal while mirrors, gazing balls, and water features like fountains and aquariums can be incorporated in your meditation space to symbolize Water.